egehurturk/Banzai/docs/Http.md

 ![error](../external/errorlogfile.png)

 Banzai also requires the `Host` header to be included in a request.
 Typically, all browsers will include this header.
-If the `Host` header is not present in a request, then Banzai will respond with a `400 Bad Request` HTTP Response.
+If the `Host` header is not present in a request, Banzai will respond with a `400 Bad Request` HTTP Response.

 When using the `JsonResponse` class, a request must contain:
 ```
 Accept: application/json
 ```

-If a request lacks this header, then Banzai will respond with a `406 Not Acceptable` HTTP Response.
+If a request lacks this header, Banzai will respond with a `406 Not Acceptable` HTTP Response.